jacamo-lang/jacamo-rest/demos/distributed-agents/readme.md

 - alice sends messages to karlos that sends massages back
 - bob sends a message to alice

-The ANS (Agent Name Service) and DF (Directory Facilitator) run in host1
+The ANS (Agent Name Service) and DF (Directory Facilitator) run at host1

-# To run at host 1
+# Running host 1

 you likely need to run some tunnelling tool to make your local MAS available in the internet, two possible options: